Thomas Coop: Background

 Tom Coop was born in Tottington, Lancashire, England, and he died aged 66 in Bucklow, Cheshire, England.

 Playing career

-International honours
+Representative honours

-Tom Coop won a cap for England (RU) while at Leigh in the 1892 Home Nations Championship against Scotland.
+Coop won a cap for England (RU) while at Leigh in the 1892 Home Nations Championship against Scotland.

-County honours

-Tom Coop won caps for Lancashire (RL) while at Leigh.
+Coop won caps for Lancashire (RL) while at Leigh.

 Change of Code

 When Leigh converted from the rugby union code to the rugby league code on Thursday 29 August 1895, Tom Coop would have been 32 years of age.
 Consequently, he was both a rugby union, and rugby league footballer for Leigh, and he played his last match for Leigh in the 8-11 defeat by Stockport at Mather Lane (adjacent to the Bridgewater Canal), Leigh, on Saturday 4 December 1897.